Best UK payroll software guide – Top 16 packages reviewed

 Shape is a newcomer to the market, offering AI-driven analytics and a modern, user-friendly interface.
 Its customisable dashboard and high data security make it an interesting option for businesses willing to try new tech solutions.

-Best suited for: Businesses looking for a modern, analytics-driven payroll solution and willing to adapt to new technology.
+Businesses looking for a modern, analytics-driven payroll solution and willing to adapt to new technology.

-Pricing: Starts at £35 per month
+Starts at £35 per month

 Pros: